Beneteau Oceanis 281: Design

-The Oceanis 281 is a recreational keelboat, built predominantly of fiberglass.
+The Oceanis 281 is a development of the Beneteau First 265.
+Designed by Groupe Finot, The Oceanis 281 is a built predominantly of fiberglass.
 It has a masthead sloop rig, a slightly raked stem, a reverse transom, an internally-mounted spade-type rudder controlled by a wheel or tiller, and has a fixed fin keel with a weighted bulb.
 It displaces 5732 lb and carries 1676 lb of ballast.

 The boat has a draft of 4.00 ft with the standard keel fitted.

 The boat is fitted with a Swedish Volvo MD2020 diesel engine of 18 hp.
 The fuel tank holds 8 u.s.gal and the fresh water tank has a capacity of 50 u.s.gal.

 The design has a hull speed of 6.63 kn.